spideystreet/corelia/docs/overview.md

 The platform offers three primary capabilities that address the core challenges of medical data processing.
 Medical Report Enhancement transforms medical reports and doctor's notes into clean, AI-exploitable insights through advanced natural language processing.
 Medical Entity Mapping intelligently maps medical entities to ICD-10-FR codes, ensuring compliance with French healthcare standards.
 Automated Processing streamlines the entire pipeline from raw text to structured data, eliminating manual coding and reducing processing time.

-## Technical Approach
+## Strategic Approach

-### AI Pipeline Architecture

-Our processing pipeline consists of three main components:

-1. **BioMistral-7B**: For enhancing and improving medical notes
-   - Based on Mistral-7B-Instruct-v0.1
-   - Further pre-trained on PubMed Central
-   - Specialized for biomedical domain

-2. **DrBERT-7GB**: For extracting medical annotations
-   - Robust pre-trained model in French for biomedical and clinical domains
-   - Trained on French hospital corpus
-   - Optimized for French medical terminology

-3. **XMEN**: For mapping extracted entities to ICD-10-FR codes
-   - Automated medical entity recognition and coding
-   - Integration with French medical coding standards
+Corelia addresses the French medical AI gap through a comprehensive three-stage approach.
+The platform enhances medical reports using advanced natural language processing, extracts medical entities through specialized French-trained models, and maps these entities to standardized French medical codes.
+This integrated approach ensures complete compatibility with French healthcare systems while maintaining the highest standards of data sovereignty and privacy protection.

-### Strategic Advantages
+### Key Principles

-- **French-First Approach**: Unlike international competitors (Google Gemma, MedPaLM-2, Llama-3) that rely on English or poorly adapted corpora, Corelia is specifically designed for French medical complexity
+**French-First Design**: Unlike international competitors that rely on English or poorly adapted corpora, Corelia is specifically designed for French medical complexity and terminology. **Open Source Foundation**: The platform is fully open-source, ensuring transparency, auditability, and community-driven development. **Sovereign Infrastructure**: Built and hosted on French sovereign cloud infrastructure, ensuring complete data sovereignty and compliance with French regulations. **Privacy by Design**: GDPR compliance and data protection are built into the system from the ground up, ensuring patient privacy and regulatory compliance.
-- **Open Source**: Fully open-source solution, auditable and adaptable
-- **Sovereign Cloud**: Hosted on sovereign cloud infrastructure (SecNumCloud/Health Data Hub)
-- **GDPR Compliant**: Designed with privacy and data protection from the ground up

 ## Vision